 The common format definition is similar to the the Pango library Font Description, used by GTK+2.
-It is defined as having 3 parts: <font family>, .
-For ex: "Times, Bold 18", or "Arial,Helvetica, Italic Underline -24".
+It is defined as having 3 parts: , .
+For ex: "Times, Bold 18", or "Arial,Helvetica, Italic Underline, -24".
+Underline, Strikeout, and negative pixel values are not supported by the standard Pango Font Description.
 The supported styles include: Bold, Italic, Underline and Strikeout.
-Underline, Strikeout, and negative pixel values are not supported by the standard Pango Font Description.
 The Pango format include many other definitions not supported by the CD format, they are just ignored.

-The IUP "FONT" attribute internal formats are also accepted in all drivers and platforms.
+The IUP "FONT" attribute internal formats are also accepted is all drivers and platforms.

-Using "NULL" as a parameter, it only returns the previous string and does not change the font.
+Passing NULL as a parameter, it only returns the previous string and does not change the font.
 The value returned is the last attributed value, which may not correspond exactly to the font selected by the driver.